COVID: Over 25% of EU adults unlikely to take vaccine | DW | 13.05.2021

 Students, employed or retired people were less vaccine hesitant than average, while unemployed people and individuals with a long-term disease were more hesitant.
 Students were the least skeptical group of all.

-Eurofound senior research manager Daphne Ahrendt said the results highlighted the importance of clear communication around the efficacy and safety of vaccines.
+Daphne Ahrendt, a Eurofound senior research manager, said the results highlighted the importance of clear communication around the efficacy and safety of vaccines.

 "Vaccines play a crucial role in overcoming the COVID-19 pandemic.
-Unfortunately, these findings reflect a failure to deliver persuasive and clear communication regarding the efficacy and safety of vaccines."
+Unfortunately, these findings reflect a failure to deliver persuasive and clear communication regarding the efficacy and safety of vaccines," she said.

 "Trust in vaccines is related to trust in institutions, and this is an issue primarily for policymakers, but we also all have a collective responsibility, across society, to ensure that we communicate and publish accurate and sound information on the safety and importance of vaccines."